stitchdata/docs/_saas-integrations/lookml/v1/lookml-v1.md

     content: |
       {% include integrations/shared-setup/connection-setup.html %}
       4. In the **API Token** field, paste the access token you copied from [step 1](#create-access-token).
-      5. In the **Git Owner** field, enter the Git Owner of the repositories you want to replicate.
-You can find this info in the URL of the repositories.
-For example, the Git Owner of `https://github.com/stitch/stitch-repo` would be `stitch`.
-Keep in mind that you can only replicate data from one Git Owner per Stitch {{ integration.display_name }} integration.
+      5. In the **Git Owner** field, enter the owner of the repositories you want to replicate.
+You can find this info in the repository's URL.
+For example: The Git owner of `https://github.com/stitch/stitch-repo` would be `stitch`.

+         **Note**: While you can replicate data from multiple repositories, this integration only supports replicating from one owner at a time.
-      6. In the **Git Repositories** field, enter the repositories you want to replicate.
-You can find this info in its URL.
-For example, the repository of `https://github.com/stitch/stitch-repo` would be `stitch-repo`.
-The repositories must be comma-delimited if replicating multiple repositories.
-Ex: `repo-1, repo-2`."
+      6. In the **Git Repositories** field, enter the repository or repositories you want to replicate.
+You can find this info in the repository's URL.
+For example: The repository of `https://github.com/stitch/stitch-repo` would be `stitch-repo`.

+         To track multiple repositories, enter them as a comma-delimited list.
+For example: `repo-1, repo-2`.

   - title: "Define the historical replication start date"
     anchor: "define-historical-sync"